qwertymarmot/quartz/content/pollinator/cunffSelfMotivationToolkitHow2024.md

 ---
-title: "Notes on Cunff, The Self-Motivation Toolkit: How to Stay Curious and Committed"
+title: "Notes on The Self-Motivation Toolkit: How to Stay Curious and Committed"
 author: ["Anne-Laure Le Cunff"]
 date: 2024-05-14T00:00:00-06:00
 lastmod: 2024-05-11T00:00:00-06:00